canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/medium/q5/QuestionText.md

 ## Question Text

-As the manager of a local apparel store, you are tasked with modelling your store's selection.
-Make a Java program called **Hat**  to model the hats you have in the store using the requirements below:
+As the manager of a local apparel store, you are tasked with modeling your store's selection.
+Write a Java program called `Hat`  to model the hats you have in the store using the requirements below.
+Then write a class called `Test` to test `Hat` based on the second set of requirements below.

 ### Hat Class